acmdorio/acmdorio.github.io/_posts/2020-04-29-pl-features-1.md

 Some programmers like to classify code into "pure" and "non-pure", where the latter means there are no side-effects caused by that code's execution.
 Side effects include writing to a file, playing a sound, printing something to the terminal, displaying graphics on a screen and sending data over the web; that is, the effects caused by the program that are actually meaningful to human beings and other real-world systems.

-While most programmers agree that **hidden undesirable** side-effects are the cause of most bugs in their programs, they also want to be able to produce their **desired effects** without cumbersomeness, as producing side-effects in a controlled fashion, with a specific format, is usually the goal of real programs.
+While **hidden, undesirable side-effects** tend to be the cause of most bugs, programmers should be able to produce their **desired effects** without cumbersomeness, as producing side-effects in a controlled fashion and with a specific format is the goal of most real programs.
 This means that, even though we usually want purely functional constructs available, we also want to be able to debug programs through `print`s or modify some database without having to wrap all that into ["monoids in the category of endofunctors"](https://blog.merovius.de/2018/01/08/monads-are-just-monoids.html).

 The only times I would say a completely pure language is desirable is when it is being used in specific contexts to describe something declaratively while being processed by another program.